cosmos-validators/KnowledgeBase/Delegators-Guide/Gaia-CLI.md

 gaiacli tx staking delegate cosmosvaloper1uv26ytrnmydyctq0s58ve2k6wn2p653mqs80fm <amountToBond>uatom --from FundraiserSecret --fees=50000uatom
 ```

 Once you enter this command you will be prompted to type Y to confirm it's correctness and then type the password you used while recovering your key with 'gaiacli keys add' command to encrypt your FundraiserSecret.

+From time to time you might experience `Response:
+ERROR: broadcast_tx_commit: Response error: RPC error -32603 - Internal error: Timed out waiting for tx to be included in a block` in such case you can just repeat the command until it succeeds.

 ## Collecting Delegation Rewards